Denk Mal Am Ort (DMAO) is the personal remembrance of an individual or family persecuted in

 Berlin during the Nazi era.

-We want to commemorate these people each year in the neighborhood of Berlin where they lived, specifically the weekend closest to the day World War II ended
+We want to commemorate these people each year in the neighbourhood of Berlin where they lived, specifically the weekend closest to the day World War II ended

 in Berlin.
-This year it fell on 5 / 6 May.
+This year it falls on 4 / 5 May.

-shed more light on it once a year.
+shed more light on this once a year.

 Denise Citroen launched the project in 2012 in cooperation with the Jewish Historical Museum in Amsterdam.

-Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016.
-Commemoration in Berlin includes everyone who got harassed by the Nazis.
+Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016, extending commemoration to include anyone persecuted by the Nazis.